ShahzainAhmed/ShahzainAhmed/README.md

 - 🖥️ I am the<b> Chair of Association for Computing Machinery (ACM) MUET Student Chapter - MUET Jamshoro</b>
 - 👨🏻‍🎨 I am the<b> Graphic Design Head at Microsoft Learn Student Ambassadors Society - MUET Jamshoro</b>
 - 🎨 I was the<b> Director Graphic Design at Developer Student Clubs (2020-2021) - MUET Jamshoro</b>
-- 🥅 My Goal is to learn and explore more and more about <b> Technology & Artificial Intelligence</b>
+- 🥅 My Goal is to learn and explore more and more about <b> Technology</b>
 - 🔭 I’m currently learning and working on <b> Database Management & MATLAB</b>
 - 🌱 I’m trying to improve and polish my skills on <b> Web-Development & Graphic Designing</b>